cleitondacosta/subtitledownloader/README.md

 ./subtitle_downloader.rb /path/to/movie LANGUAGE
 ```

-LANGUAGE is a short to the desired subtitle language to download.
+LANGUAGE is a short to the desired subtitle language to be downloaded.
 Supported languages:

 | Short  | Language         |